Division of Gastroenterology & Hepatology

 Finally, and perhaps most importantly, in addition to providing excellence in research, education, and clinical care, we believe in preserving the human factor in medicine, treating not only the illness but the whole person.
 We believe that every patient has a right to the most advanced and innovative diagnostic and treatment options available; to the delivery of this care with respect and kindness; and always, to hope for a healthier future.

 Gastroenterology and Hepatology News

 Read the latest news from around our division.

 Division of Gastroenterology & Hepatology Appoints Director of Pancreatic Disease Program

 Tamas A. Gonda, MD, a nationally renowned advanced endoscopist and translational researcher in pancreatic disease, has joined NYU Langone Health as the director of the Pancreatic Disease Program within the Division of Gastroenterology and Hepatology.
 He has also been named chief of advanced endoscopy at NYU Langone’s Tisch Hospital.
 Learn more.

 Gastroenterology and Hepatology Events

 Our annual Big Gut Seminar series, designed for physicians and trainees, focuses on complex gastrointestinal and liver disease and is certified for continuing medical education and maintenance of certification credits.
-The next event, on Friday, September 29, focuses on Complex Esophageal Disease.
+The next event, on Friday, March 26, 2021, to be held virtually, focuses on complex inflammatory bowel disease.
 Learn more.